 An increasingly important focus of pre-election preparation is absentee and early voters.
-In the 2008 presidential election, absentee and early votes accounted for more than 20 percent of the total vote in 32 states, and over 33 percent nationally.
-No AP manager can safely call any non-blowout race without a careful assessment of those non-Election Day voters.
+In the 2012 presidential election, absentee and early votes accounted for more than 20 percent of the total vote in 35 states, and over 35 percent nationally.
+No AP race caller can safely call any non-blowout race without a careful assessment of those non-Election Day votes.

 Race callers also need procedures to track provisional votes, an election night wrinkle that grew out of the post-2000 election reforms.
 AP held back from calling Ohio—and with it the presidency—in 2004 because of the uncertainty over how many provisional ballots had been cast and how they might break.
-This year, there will be provisional voting history from 2004, 2006 and 2008 to guide race callers in close elections.
+This year, there will be provisional voting history from 2004 through 2012 to guide race callers in close elections.

-- Complete spreadsheets of county-by-county results for all recent statewide and House elections, including a breakout of absentee, early and provisional votes.
+- Complete county-by-county results for all recent statewide and House elections, including a breakout of absentee, early and provisional votes.

-- Access to a comprehensive election research database with current information on rules and procedures, and also with archives of official election statistics.
+- Access to a comprehensive election research database with current information on state and local election rules and procedures, and also with archives of official election statistics.

 - A wealth of information about state and county election practices, including when and where absentees are counted and added to the count, the names and phones numbers of county election officials, the type of voting equipment used in each county, and provisional voting rules.

 - Spreadsheets showing statewide and county-by-county differences between the final AP vote count in the past three general elections and the official, certified count.